tommyfuu/BioFoundry/README.md

 ### Usage

+#### Tutorial Video

+[Here](https://drive.google.com/file/d/1XiwsN5Bmk_Z4w-_1xH6apJqvr7TNc6kV/view?usp=sharing) is a super short tutorial video for this repo, especially on how to corroborate the primers designed by the workflow.
+Note that Benchling crashed this middle :-)......

 #### Installation

 Clone or download this repository, enter the local directory where the repo is located.
 If you haven't already, install the dependencies with